Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/orientations.rst

 #.
 Extrude with :kbd:`E`.
 #.
 Cancel the extrusion's default movement by pressing :kbd:`RMB` or :kbd:`Esc`.
 #.
 Hit :kbd:`G` to reinitiate movement.
 #.
-Hit :kbd:`Z-Z` to constrain to the "Top Edge" orientation.
+Hit :kbd:`Z Z` to constrain to the "Top Edge" orientation.

 .. _bpy.ops.transform.transform: